canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The ``id`` field
 ----------------

-We metioned in :ref:`osv-data` the available vulnerability data.
+We mentioned in :ref:`osv-data` the available vulnerability data.
 Each type can easily be identified with the ``id`` field:

 * Ubuntu CVE Records: the ``id`` is of the form ``UBUNTU-CVE-...``